 Lightning strike near White House leaves 2 dead, 2 injured

-WASHINGTON (AP) — Two people who were critically injured in a lightning strike outside the White House have died, police said Friday.
+WASHINGTON (AP) — A husband and wife from Wisconsin celebrating more than five decades of marriage were killed in a lightning strike outside the White House.
 Two others remained hospitalized with life-threatening injuries.

-James Mueller, 76, and Donna Mueller, 75, of Janesville, Wisconsin, died of their injuries after the lightning strike in Lafayette Park, located directly outside the White House complex, the Metropolitan Police Department said.
+James Mueller, 76, and Donna Mueller, 75, of Janesville, Wisconsin, died of their injuries after the lightning strike in Lafayette Park, located directly outside the White House complex, the Metropolitan Police Department said Friday.

-The two other people, a man and a woman, were in critical condition, the police department said.
+The two other people, a man and a woman, were in critical condition after Thursday night’s lightning strike, the police department said.
 Their identities were not immediately released.

 Authorities did not reveal how the people were injured, other than to say they were critically hurt in the lightning strike.